Terms of service.

 04What we host

-Your data lives on Supabase (Postgres and storage) in servers operated by them.
-Tributes are served from our own infrastructure.
-Payment flows run through Paystack and Flutterwave.
+Your data lives on Supabase (Postgres and storage).
+The site itself is served by Vercel.
+Payment flows run through Paystack.
 We never see or store your card number.

 05Payments and plans

-The Forever plan is a one-time payment for a tribute that stays online permanently.
-Other plans are monthly or annual subscriptions that you can cancel from your account.
+We sell one-time plans.
+You pay once, and the tribute stays online.
+There are no monthly or annual subscriptions and we will not silently re-bill you.
 All prices are shown in Nigerian Naira before you pay.
 See the Refunds policy for how to ask for your money back.

 06Family support donations